 Below is a list and links to the volumes of research and the restoration plans done on and for Devils Lake of Lincoln County, Oregon, USA.
 All documents provided are for educational use only.
-You will find many important research document, many of which are used today in budgeting for the future, used in combination with other research projects to plan for future actions of construction projects.
+You will find important research documents, many of which are used today in budgeting for the future and in combination with other research projects to plan for future actions of construction projects.
 To learn more click here.

 These maps present views of natural resources, taxing district, bathymetric (lake depth profile), the watershed, street map, and 3-D watershed map.
 To view them click here.

-Connections to Resources, lake organizations, lake societies, water shed councils, general resources, governments, and more To view them all click here.
+Get connected to more resources, lake organizations, lake societies, water shed councils, governments, and more- just click here.